 How does pattern matching work?

 Regular expressions tell computer programs which pattern to look for in testing data.
 Sometimes, the program is intelligent enough to pick patterns from a set of data values and automatically generate a regex.
-Some programs or tools have a built-in regex library that contains commonly used patterns, such as credit card number, U.S. phone numbers, datetime formats, email addresses, etc.
+Some programs or tools have a built-in regex library that contains commonly used patterns, such as credit card number, U.S. phone numbers, date and time formats, email addresses, etc.

 Example of matching email address pattern

 To figure out what a pattern matching algorithm is, let’s take the example of validating the pattern of email addresses.
-The first step is to define the regex that communicates the pattern of a valid email address.
+The first step is to define the regular expression pattern that communicates the pattern of a valid email address.
 A sample pattern of a valid email address may look like this:

 [name]@[domain].[domain-extension]